Lambrie/Lambrie.github.io/_posts/2020-06-19-send-sms-using-zoomconnect.md

 print(accountBalance)
 {% endhighlight %}

-The client has a number of functions available to execute specific commands on ZoomConnect.
+The client has several functions available to execute specific commands on ZoomConnect.
 The following functions are available:

 Account
 * get_account_balance